Asymptotically full measure sets of almost-periodic solutions for the NLS equation: Set up and main results

 If, for any choice of the \emph{actions} $I$, we define

 the set

 is what is usually called a \emph{flat torus}.
 This means that all solutions to the linear equations are supported on invariant flat tori and we have the stratification

-Finally, for each fixed \blue{$c\in \gsa$} the linear dynamics on the torus given by the Kronecker flow $t \mapsto \varphi+ \omega_{\rm lin}t$ is dense on $\matT_{|c|^2}$ with respect to the \blue{weak-$^*$ topology}.
-Since this is in fact the product topology on the torus, the hulls of the linear solutions are the tori $\matT_{|c|^2}$ endowed with the product topology.
+Finally, for each fixed {$c\in \gsa$} the linear dynamics on the torus described by the flow $t \mapsto \varphi+ \omega_{\rm lin}t$ is dense on $\matT_{|c|^2}$ with respect to the {weak-$^*$ topology}, which turns out to be the product topology.
+Thus, by construction, the image of the hull of the linear solution \eqref{marione} is the torus $\matT_{|c|^2}$ endowed with the product topology.
+It is however convenient to think of the tori $\matT_{|c|^2}$ as immersions in $\gsa$.

 \begin{rmk} \emph{ In general $\matT_{|c|^2}$ is not a submanifold and hence \eqref{parafoli} does not provide a foliation of $\mathtt g(s,\al)$, because some components of $c$ may be arbritrarily small \cite{potru}.
 In order to have a foliation, we need a quantitative lower bound on $|c_j|$ for all $j\in\ZZZ$.
 In particular, it is possible to extract from $\mathtt g(s,\al)$ a suitable open and dense subset $\IIIIO$ which is foliated in flat tori which are invariant for the linear dynamics (see Remark \ref{crucial2} for details). } \end{rmk}